mateuszwrobel/randomfighter/README.md

 1. Clone the repository
 2. Run `pnpm install` in the root directory
 3. Run `docker-compose up` in the root directory
+4. Run `ts-node migrate-up.ts` in the `database/src/lib/scripts` directory
+5. Run `ts-node seed-up.ts` in the `database/src/lib/scripts` directory
-4. Run `pnpm nx run-many -t serve -p api frontend` in the root directory
+6. Run `pnpm nx run-many -t serve -p api frontend` in the root directory (sometimes you need to restart it because of the jest error
-5. Open `http://localhost:4200` in your browser
+7. Open `http://localhost:4200` in your browser
-6. Have fun!
+8. Have fun!

+## Running the tests
+1. Run `pnpm nx e2e frontend --ui` in the root directory for frontend e2e tests (`api` app must be working)
+2. Run `pnpm nx run starship-views:storybook` to run storybook for starship-views (`api` app must be working)
+3. Run `pnpm nx test starships-api` to run unit tests for starships-api module

 # Development
 - [x] use next.js